Where to Find Free Outdoor Concerts This Summer Around DC - Washingtonian

 2910 District Ave., Fairfax

 Pack a picnic, grab a lawn chair, and head to the Mosaic District for outdoor music on Saturdays at 6 PM.
-The Fairfax shopping and dining destination will host bands at its stage in Strawberry Park until August 17th, and nearby restaurants offer lots of takeout options.
+The Fairfax shopping and dining destination will host bands on its stage in Strawberry Park until August 17th, and nearby restaurants offer lots of takeout options.
 Free.

 Fort Hunt Concerts